Restrictive covenants in employment contracts

 We are specialist employment law solicitors up to-date with the latest law.
 The courts do update their views on enforcement of restrictive covenants and goal posts are changing.

-- We review restrictive covenants for employees who are thinking of taking a new job or thinking of moving on.
+- We draft and/or review restrictive covenants for employees who are thinking of taking a new job or thinking of moving on.

-- In equal measure we work with employers who want to make sure that the company assets are adequately protected.
+- We work with employers who want to make sure that the company assets are adequately protected.
 We draft restrictive covenants for new hires, amend exiting covenants to keep them up to-date and look at enforcement when the employee or director leaves.

 - If facing or planning an injunction our litigation team can spring into action very quickly.